akaihola/darker/README.rst

 Using linters
 =============

-One way to use Darker is to filter linter output to modified lines only.
+One way to use Darker is to filter linter output to only those linter messages which appeared after the modifications to source code files.
 Darker supports any linter with output in one of the following formats::

     <file>:<linenum>: <description>